YHWH (Person of Interest): Plot

 Greer (John Nolan) arrives at Fort George G. Meade but finds Control waiting for him, holding a gun.
 A misstep makes her realize that the target for the attack is the Supreme Court as it will have a hearing on the surveillance matter.
 She dispatches Grice to evacuate the building and find the bomb.
 Finch and Root arrive at a house in Brooklyn just as Reese arrives there per instructions from the Machine.
 A delivery man arrives with 15 laptops signed on Finch's name.
 Decima's agents arrive and have a brief gunfight before Finch is able to open the doors to a vault.
 It's revealed that it houses an electrical substation.
 The team realizes that the Machine is everywhere as it's connected through the electrical grid.
-As Samaritan is cutting power to prevent its spread, the Machine wants the team to store its core on the RAM chips so they can rebuild it.
+As Samaritan is cutting power to prevent its spread, the Machine wants the team to store its core on the RAM chips so that they can rebuild it.

 Greer then confesses that Samaritan didn't plan a terrorist attack.
 The real plan was a test that consisted of people who need to be eliminated for the betterment of society and Control failed the test.
-Greer then has his men take Control away and kill Grice for its knowledge of The Correction.
+Greer then has his men take Control away and kill Grice for his knowledge of The Correction.
 Fusco is transferring Elias and Dominic when they are rammed by a car sent by Elias to save him.
 Dominic also escapes, kills Elias' henchman and nearly kills Elias until Fusco convinces him not do it.
 However, Dominic is killed by a Samaritan operative, who also shoots Elias, severely wounding him.

 As Decima's agents start entering the station, Reese distracts them with the help of the Machine while Finch and Root start downloading The Machine's core code to a briefcase contained with the compression algorithm and RAM chips.
-Due to limited sources, the Machine starts thinking it might die and thanks Finch for creating it.
-A power surge manages to put part of the Machine in the briefcase, confirming it is still alive.
-The team walk out with the briefcase to face more Samaritan operatives.
+As its view of the world dwindles, the Machine starts transmitting a final message to Finch, thanking him for creating it.
+A power surge destroys the computers in the substation, but the team manages to disconnect the briefcase before the surge apparently reaches it.
+The team walks out with the briefcase to face more Samaritan operatives.